DennisdelRioCarbo/School_District_Analysis/README.md

 **##Summary**
-Summarize four changes in the uploaded school district analysis after math scores for the ninth grade at THS have been replaced with NaNs.
+The following summarizes some of the  changes in the uploaded school district analysis after math and reading scores for the ninth grade at THS have been replaced with NaNs.

 1. Math scores by grade.
 Math scores stayed the same for 10th, 11th and 12th grades at THS.

 2. Reading scores by grade.
-Reading scores stayed the same for 10th, 11th and 12th grades at ths.
+Reading scores stayed the same for 10th, 11th and 12th grades at THS.

-3. District summary as mentioned before
+3. District summary as mentioned previously.

-4. Scores for Thomas High School changed as following:
+4. Scores for Thomas High School changed as following (see Fig.4):

    - Average Math Score: from 83.4 to 83.3
    - Average Reading Score: from 84.84 to 83.89